 Carl Frampton inflicted that reverse in 2016, but it was quickly avenged the following year.

-Since then, a standout triumph over Abner Mares, either side of a couple of lesser-known names, have kept Santa Cruz in the pound for pound Top 20 shake-up.
+Since then, a standout triumph over Abner Mares, either side of a couple of lesser-known names, has kept Santa Cruz in the pound-for-pound Top 20 shake-up.

 Another recognized strap would go a long way to seeing Santa Cruz approach the top ten.